 Application for the Master of Science in Clinical Research

-Students complete the program in two years on a part time basis or in one year as a full-time student, beginning each fall.
+Students complete the program in two years on a part time basis, beginning each fall.
 Individuals admitted to this program complete a 38 academic credit hour master's program which is composed of classroom lectures and seminars.
-Classes meet Tuesday and Thursday afternoon.
+Part-time classes meet Tuesdays and Thursdays afternoons.
 The degree is awarded from the College of Graduate Studies.
-More information can be found at http://www.sctrinstitute.org/education/MSCR.html.
+More information can be found at http://academicdepartments.musc.edu/mscr_domestic.